You can also view instructions on how to comment on a planning application.

-- How the development complies with current national and local planning policies, including the adopted Development Plan and Local Development Framework
+- The proposal’s compliance with current national and local planning policies, including the adopted Development Plan including any relevant Neighbourhood Plans

-- Planning history, including any relevant planning appeal decisions
+- Planning history, including relevant planning appeal decisions.

 These are called material considerations.
 Although the council looks at all comments made, it is only material considerations that can affect the decision.